bigboxer23/meural-control/README.md

 prompts are potentially saved with the file names if a gPhotos album name is defined (openai-save-album).
 Note: using this endpoint does require OpenAI credits.

+This endpoint also integrates with Google calendar to retrieve the US Holiday calendar.
+It will apply the holiday's name for a week prior to holiday to any AI generated prompts so some spicy holiday content will get generated.

 ## application.properties
 An application.properties file is necessary to be placed into `src/main/java/resources`.
 An example file exists in the directory with the additional .example suffix.
 It should contain a few properties: